johnlauer/serial-port-json-server/README.md

 Revisions
 -------
 Changes in 1.76
-- Fixed stalled jobs whereby the serial buffer from the serial device to Serial Port JSON Server could overflow because SPJS was handling blocking websocket send operations.
+- Somewhat fixed stalled jobs (they're not perfect yet, but you can simply hit the ~ in ChiliPeppr to resume the job if it stalls) whereby the serial buffer from the serial device to Serial Port JSON Server could overflow because SPJS was handling blocking websocket send operations.
 The sending back of data to the client is now de-coupled from the incoming serial stream via a buffered golang channel.
 Prior to this change it was an unbuffered channel, so it was a different thread, but it could block on write across the boundary.
 - Added restart and exit commands
 - Added serial port list readout on startup
 - Added ability to filter list based on regular expression by adding -regexp myfilter to the command line